IQSS/dataverse-frontend/DEVELOPER_GUIDE.md

 # See detailed report at coverage/lcov-report/index.html
 ```

 Note that it's easy for the `lcov-report` report to get overwritten.
 For example, running any test with `npm run cy:open-unit` will overwrite it.
 For this reason you might want to copy the `lcov-report` directory elsewhere for safe keeping.
+That’s mainly useful for debugging previous coverage results and improving them.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <br>